https://earth911.org

 PDAs - Personal Digital

-Assistants can recycled for parts or
+Assistants can recycled for parts orrefurbished.
+You

 can contact the manufacturer and ask if they take back old PDAs for recycling.